dotnet/docs/docs/csharp/programming-guide/classes-and-structs/properties.md

 ## Access control

 The preceding examples showed read / write properties.
 You can also create read-only properties, or give different accessibility to the set and get accessors.
-Suppose that your `Person` class should only enable changing the value of the `FirstName` property from other methods in that class.
-You could give the set accessor `private` accessibility instead of `public`:
+Suppose that your `Person` class should only enable changing the value of the `FirstName` property from other methods in the class.
+You could give the set accessor `private` accessibility instead of `internal` or `public`:

 :::code language="csharp" source="./snippets/properties/Person.cs" id="AccessorModifiers":::